v1s7/csv-monsters/FILETYPES-en.md

 **Texture** is a picture superimposed on some object.

 **MIP-mapping** (from Latin: multum in parvo - "much in little") - a texturing method that uses several copies of the same texture with different details.
-What is the point of rendering a texture in its full 1024x1024 resolution, if it will occupy 70-80 pixels on the device screen because of its remoteness (or because of the low resolution of the display)?
+What is the point of rendering a texture in its full 1024x1024 resolution, if it will occupy around 80 pixels on the device's screen because of its remoteness (or because of the low resolution of the display)?
 That's what mipmapping solves - it duplicates textures in different resolutions to waste less GPU resources.

 **FlatBuffers** is a cool library from Google designed to make it easier to optimize speed and RAM consumption rate in games and heavy programs.

-**Library** - in this context, this is a piece of code that can be embedded into other pieces of code to make it not only shorter, more functional and simpler, but also to prevent programmers from reinventing the wheel.
+**Library** - in this context, a piece of code that can be embedded into other pieces of code to prevent programmers from reinventing the wheel, making code simpler and more functional.

-[**ScwBot**](https://discord.gg/spFcna3xFJ) is a Discord bot that contains almost all format converters for modding, has instant search/downloading of game files and many other interesting features like `img2map`.
-This bot is a lifesaver for people on a phone only, since almost all converters require a computer.
-But not everything is so rosy: thanks to Discord, all files sent are limited to 10 MB, and it's not always online.

 **Converter** is a program that allows you to properly replace file formats.

 # General
-## .glb / .gltf
+## .glb / .gltf – modern 3D models and their animations
 In short, GLB is a version of GLTF with its data converted to a binary format.
 In turn, glTF is a JSON-based (not the one used by mods), simple, efficient and fast-loading 3D texture format with excellent compression, oftenly reffered as the "JPEG of 3D".
 Read more: https://simple.wikipedia.org/wiki/GlTF

 GLB files used in Supercell games are optimized with FlatBuffers, so to open that GLB in 3D editors (like Blender) you should convert it to a format without FlatBuffers first (for example, using [Flat-Converter](https://github.com/Daniil-SV/Supercell-Flat-Converter) or the same ScwBot), and when adding it to the mod - convert it back (optional, but desirable).

-## .scw
+## .scw – Supercell's legacy 3D model format
 Proprietary format of 3D models from Supercell with exactly the same purpose of use as GLB, and in its structure SCW is very similar to DAE, the very reason there are converters of these formats (for example, the same ScwBot).
 As a format, SCW has long been abandoned in favor of GLB, which supports quite a lot of extensions, compression methods, and it's just more convenient to use, from which it becomes very flexible.

-## .sctx
+## .sctx – textures and unwarps
 Proprietary texture format from Supercell, tailored for their Titan engine.
 It contains either sprite sheets or unwraps of 3D models.
 It also has such features as mipmapping and texture streaming.

 [SCTX Converter](https://github.com/Daniil-SV/SCTX-Converter) will do a great job by pulling two files from one: a PNG and a JSON.
 To convert back, you will need both of these files.

 ScwBot can also convert via `s! sctx2png`.
 But you won't get a JSON from it, so when converting back (`s! png2sctx`) you may lose important data, and the game may display the edited file incorrectly.
 This is still the best option for quick texture preview nonetheless.

-## .sc
+## .sc – sets of diverse interface elements
 Proprietary Supercell texture format, which can contain both simple textures (if the file name ends with \_tex.sc) and 2D animations.
 The most difficult to edit and decompile since files of this type have the largest sizes, like emoji.sc, which occupies as much as 64 MB of storage.

 The format has several versions, popularly reffered as v0.5, v1 and v2: